-- (9) New Breeds [Board Motion #30-03-14] - (a) Whenever The Canadian Kennel Club approves a new breed, including listed breeds, judges, prior to receiving approval to judge that breed, shall be required to write an open book test for the new breed.
-[Board Motion #13-06-15] - (b) In order to obtain a passing grade on the test, the applicant may have no more than one (1) incorrect answer per breed.
+- (9) New Breeds [Board Motion #30-03-14] - (a) Whenever The Canadian Kennel Club approves a new breed, including miscellaneous breeds, judges, prior to receiving approval to judge that breed, shall be required to write an open book test for the new breed.
+[Board Motion #13-06-15, #34-05-23] - (b) In order to obtain a passing grade on the test, the applicant may have no more than one (1) incorrect answer per breed.
 [Board Motion #14-06-15] - (c) Should a judge not obtain a passing grade on an Open Book Test, the judge will be required to re-write the entire test.
 There will be no waiting period required to re-write the test, and the judge may continue to re-write until such time as a passing grade is obtained.
 [Board Motion #15-06-15] - (d) When a new breed is approved by the Board, conformation judges will be provided with a six (6) month period to write an Open Book Test for that breed, after which, an administrative fee as set by the Board will be implemented.
-[Board Motion #26-12-15] - (10) Judging Seminars [Board Motion #45-06-18] - (a) Introduction to Conformation Judging - (1) A club, Judges Study Group, or group of individuals must apply to the CKC asking permission to hold a Judges 101 Seminar. - (2) At least one (1) seminar per year shall be offered by the CKC in conjunction with the Advanced Judges Seminar. - (3) The applicant group is responsible for obtaining a venue, obtaining presenter(s), and arranging food and beverages for the participants throughout the day. - (4) There must be a minimum of five (5) participants attending the seminar. - (5) The applicant club or group must develop a budget together with CKC Head Office prior to approval. - (6) The CKC will provide administration to assist with the budget, the registration to attend (which includes collecting the registration fees), and advertising for the seminar. - (7) The CKC will retain from each participant registration in accordance with the Schedule of Fees. - (8) The CKC will provide a Certificate of Attendance. - (9) Participants must attend the full seminar in order to obtain the Certificate. - (10) The Presenter(s) must be a CKC-Licensed Conformation All-Breed Judge.
+[Board Motion #26-12-15] - (10) Judging Seminars [Board Motion #45-06-18, #16-03-23]

-- (11) A Power Point presentation will be provided to the presenters by the CKC. - (i) The presenters must adhere to the Power Point presentation. - (ii) The CKC will update the presentation when required. - (12) The seminar must be a minimum of seven (7) hours. - (11) Observer Program [Board Motions #05-12-16, #07-12-17, #08-12-17] - (a) Purpose
+- (a) Introduction to Conformation Judging - (1) A club, Judges Study Group, or group of individuals must apply to the CKC asking permission to hold a Judges 101 Seminar. - (2) The Introduction to Conformation Judging seminar can be offered in person or virtually. - (3) The Introduction to Judging seminar may be offered by the CKC in conjunction with the Advanced Judges Seminar. - (4) The applicant club or group is responsible for obtaining a venue, obtaining presenter(s), and arranging food and beverages for the participants throughout the day. - (5) There must be a minimum of five (5) participants attending the seminar. - (6) The applicant club or group must develop a budget together with CKC Head Office prior to approval. - (7) The CKC will provide administration to assist with the budget, the registration to attend (which includes collecting the registration fees), and advertising for the seminar. - (8) The CKC may retain a percentage, as agreed upon with the club or group, from each participant's registration. - (9) The CKC will provide a Certificate of Attendance. - (10) Participants must attend the full seminar in order to obtain the Certificate. - (11) The Presenter(s) must be a CKC-Licensed Conformation All-Breed Judge. - (12) A Power Point presentation will be provided to the presenters by the CKC. - (i) The presenters must adhere to the Power Point presentation. - (ii) The CKC will update the presentation when required. - (13) The seminar must be a minimum of seven (7) hours. - (11) Observer Program [Board Motions #05-12-16, #07-12-17, #08-12-17] - (a) Purpose